ncomly/CS236G_Final_Project/README.md

 ## Setup
 Follow these instructions to use this repo.
 #### Environment
-First, clone the repo, create a new environment and activate it.
+First, clone the repo.
+Then create a new environment and activate it.

 With Conda:
 ```